aarpon/hrm_docs/docs/user/step2_voxelsize.rst

 By doing so, one can ensure that the images are compliant with the Nyquist criterion.
 Click on |NyquistCalculatorLink| to determine how large the voxel sizes should be.
-By using these values, there will be **no lost information** during the image acquisition and the deconvolution will do a nice job in restoring your images.
+By using these values, there will be **no lost information** during the image acquisition and the deconvolution will be able to restore the original signal better.

 If the optimal voxel sizes have not been determined before the acquisition stage one can calculate the resulting sizes in **widefield** and